samuelcolvin/cloudkv/README.md

 `SyncCloudKV` has the follow methods.

-_(`AsyncCloudKV` has identical methods except they're async it must be used as an async context manager.)_
+_(`AsyncCloudKV` has identical methods except they're async and it must be used as an async context manager)_

 ```py
 class SyncCloudKV: